agoryuno/agoryuno.github.io/docs/_posts/2022-07-27-mab_worked_example.md

 # The algorithm

-The MAB algorithm assign a strategy to an arm of the bandit and playing that arm executes the strategy, yielding a reward.
+The MAB algorithm assigns a strategy to an arm of the bandit and playing that arm executes the strategy, yielding a reward.
 We'll implement the bandit as two base classes: `Arm` and `Bandit`, where multiple instances of `Arm` will be "attached" to a single `Bandit`.

 ## The arms